mantidproject/mantid/docs/source/interfaces/ISIS SANS v2.rst

 Interface Overview
 ------------------

-This interface is used to reduce ISIS SANS data for SANS2D, LOQ and LARMOR.
+This interface is used to reduce ISIS SANS data for SANS2D, LOQ,LARMOR and ZOOM.
 The interface can be accessed from the main menu of MantidPlot, in *Interfaces → SANS → ISIS SANS v2 experimental*.
 This interface is intended as a gradual replacement for the old ISIS SANS interface.
 Note that it is not yet feature complete and subject to change.